Teriks/libasm_io/library-documentation.md

 ```

 The libc_call macro just helps keep calls into the standard C library portable across platforms,
-it's a macro that will add **'WTR ..plt'** after a call if its required on the platform you compiled this library for.
+it's a macro that will add ```WTR ..plt``` after a call if its required on the platform you compiled this library for.

 You use it like this: